SurajVishwakarma333/SQL-Notes/README.md

 ### Primary Key

-- A **primary key** is unique.
+- A **primary key** is unique identifier for each records in the table.
 A key value can not occur twice in one table.

-With a key, you can only find one row.
+- We cannot store **NULL** value in the primary key.

+- We cannot change/delete the primary key values.

+### Unique Key

+- A **Unique key** is also a unique identifier for records when the primary key is not present  in the table.

+- We can store **Null** valie in unique key,but only one value is allowed.

+- We can modify the uique key values.

 ### Foreign Key